1946–47 Baltimore Bullets season

 The 1946–47 Baltimore Bullets season was the third and final season played by the original Baltimore Bullets (who are not related to the NBA team that is currently known as the Washington Wizards) when they were in the original American Basketball League (which was in its twentieth season of existence when combining the six seasons of its original run with the fourteen seasons in its more recent run at this point in time after their hiatus in relation to the Great Depression), especially since it would ultimately be the last season for that league being considered a professional basketball league that would rival operations alongside both the National Basketball League and the more recently created Basketball Association of America.
+This season would be notable for not just the team having the best record in ABL history with a 31–3 finish, but also having a controversial ABL championship forfeiture (where the Bullets would claim they were the true champions of the ABL this season instead of the Trenton Tigers) that subsequently led to them moving their operations into the Basketball Association of America (now National Basketball Association) for the rest of their existence.